-The holy city of Haridwar, in Uttarakhand, is a popular trip from Delhi for pilgrims and spiritual seekers.
-There are a number of ways to get from Delhi to Haridwar.
+The holy city of Haridwar, Uttarakhand, is a popular trip from Delhi for pilgrims and spiritual seekers.
+There are a number of travel options that you can use to get from Delhi to Haridwar.
 By road, it takes around six hours, and by train, the minimum travel time is around four hours (many trains take longer than this).
 Here are the best options:

 The cheapest, fastest, and most hassle-free way of getting from Delhi to Haridwar is definitely to take the train.

-The only concern is that trains do book up early, especially from April onwards (the most popular time for Hindu pilgrims), so you may find yourself on the Waitlist.
+The only concern is that trains do book up early, especially from April onward (the most popular time for Hindu pilgrims), so you may find yourself on the waitlist.

-- If you don't mind getting an early start, the daily 12017 Dehradun Shatabdi departs New Delhi Railway Station at 6.45 a.m. and will have you in Haridwar by 11.20 a.m.
-The fare is 1,190 in Executive Class and 595 rupees in AC Chair Class.
+- If you don't mind getting an early start, the daily 12017 Dehradun Shatabdi departs New Delhi Railway Station in the early morning.

-- The other superfast Shatabdi train, the 12055 Dehradan Jan Shatabdi is an afternoon service that departs New Delhi Railway Station at 3.20 p.m. and arrives in Haridwar at 7.30 p.m.
-The fare in AC Chair Class is 470 rupees and 140 rupees in Second Class.
+- The other superfast Shatabdi train, the 12055 Dehradan Jan Shatabdi, is an afternoon service that departs New Delhi Railway Station.

-A number of other trains from Delhi to Haridwar depart from H. Nizamuddin Railway Station around 11-11.30 a.m and take around five to six hours to reach Haridwar.
+A number of other trains from Delhi to Haridwar depart from H. Nizamuddin Railway Station and take around five to six hours to reach Haridwar.
 There are also three overnight services departing from various Delhi railway stations.

 Delhi to Haridwar by bus is a convenient option if the train is heavily booked, which is often the case as holy Haridwar is a popular spiritual destination in India.
 Travel time is usually six to seven hours, with one stop for lunch or dinner.

-The buses leave from Kashmere Gate ISBT (Interstate Bus terminal) to the north of Old Delhi, which was recently renovated and reopened in May 2013.
-Services start running at around 8 a.m., and the last service departs at 11.30 p.m.
+The buses leave from Kashmere Gate ISBT (Interstate Bus terminal) to the north of Old Delhi, which was renovated and reopened in May 2013.
+Services start running in the morning, and the last service departs late at night.

-Uttarkahand Roadways/Uttarakhand Transport Corporation is a popular government operator and their buses can be booked online here.
-Their Volvo bus departs Delhi at 11 a.m. daily and arrives in Haridwar at 6 p.m.
+Uttarakhand Roadways/Uttarakhand Transport Corporation is a popular government operator.
+Their Volvo bus departs Delhi in the late morning each day and arrives in Haridwar in the evening.

-Other options include Delhi Transport Corporation and Uttar Pradesh State Road Transport Corporation (UPSRTC) (book online here).
+Other options include Delhi Transport Corporation and Uttar Pradesh State Road Transport Corporation (UPSRTC).

 You'll find a range of private bus companies on travel portals and specialist websites that offer bus bookings.
-The best websites to book through are:
+The best websites to book through include the following:

-- Makemytrip -- Acquired Ticketvala (previously India's largest bus ticketing platform) in 2010.
-There's the best price guarantee and they often have special promotions such as discounted hotel rooms with bus ticket bookings, and discounts on return fares.
-Bookings can be made via an app on cell phones.
+- MakeMyTrip: MakeMyTrip acquired Ticketvala (previously India's largest bus ticketing platform) in 2010.
+It offers a best-price guarantee and often has special promotions such as discounted hotel rooms with bus ticket bookings and discounts on return fares.
+Bookings can be made online or via an app on cell phones.
 Foreign credit cards are accepted.
 The website shows ratings for each bus service.
 It's possible to book UPSRTC buses.

-- Ticketgoose -- Has been in operation since 2007 and has outstanding real-time tracking of inventory.
-Their website automatically shows the layout of each bus, and the location of vacant seats, without requiring any clicks.
-Bookings can be made via an app on cell phones.
+- TicketGoose: TicketGoose has been in operation since 2007 and has outstanding real-time tracking of inventory.
+Its website automatically shows the layout of each bus and the location of vacant seats, without requiring any clicks.
+Bookings can be made online or via an app on cell phones.